imjoy-team/kaibu/docs/api.md

  - `max_height`: Number, the maximum pixel height of the widget, the default value is 400.
  - `camelize_payload_keys`: Boolean, whether the keys (derived from the `label` property of the field) should be converted too camel style
  - `form_submit_callback`: Function, a callback function which will be called when the user submit the form.
 It carries one argument which are the values of the form.
  - `fields`: Array, an array of fields, see [here](https://github.com/14nrv/vue-form-json/blob/master/src/components/Form/fields.json) for an example array with the supported fields.
+By default, all the fields are mandatory, you can also make it not mandatory by setting `isRequired: false`.
     In addition to the standard fields supported by `vue-form-json`, we also provide custom fields types:
     - `tags`:
     ```json